January 5, 2023

 Dear Parents and Community Members:

-The AER is available for you to review electronically by visiting the following web site - https://bit.ly/3mDO85g or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following website https://bit.ly/3mDO85g or you may review a copy in the main office at your child’s school.

-For the 2019-20 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
-Some schools were not identified with any of these labels.
+For the 2021-22 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2021-22.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-22.
+Some schools are not identified with any of these labels.
 In these cases, no label is given.

 State law requires that we also report additional information.

-- Rankin Elementary measures student achievement in multiple ways.
+5. Rankin Elementary measures student achievement in multiple ways.
 We use the NWEA assessment to determine annual student academic growth.

 Number of Parents

 In closing, the entire staff and learning community of Rankin Elementary present this report to you with enthusiasm and pride.
 We plan to continue to celebrate our accomplishments and dedication to our students and families.
 We will continue to look for ways to always improve and make Rankin Elementary a leading educational environment for your students to grow academically and socially within our community.